 What is Bucket Sort?

-Bucket Sort is a fundamental sorting algorithm that works by distributing the elements into groups, or buckets.
-First, the elements in the dataset are broken down into buckets and are then sorted into ascending or descending order.
+First, the elements in the dataset are broken down into buckets and then sorted into ascending or descending order.
 Then the buckets are combined to give a fully sorted dataset.

 You could also use the initial algorithm recursively for sorting the buckets to reduce the number of lines of code.
-This makes bucket sort a lot more flexible and versatile than other sorting algorithms.
+It makes bucket sort much more flexible and versatile than other sorting algorithms.

 Why should you use Bucket sort?